-Applying Drywall Compound
+Apply Drywall Compound

-Once the brown, fuzzy parts have been sealed, you are ready to apply drywall compound.
+Once the brown, fuzzy parts have been sealed, you are ready to apply the drywall compound.
 Smooth the drywall compound into any damaged areas using a putty knife.
 Allow the areas to dry.

 After the areas have dried, sand them again with your sanding block.
 When you think you've completed your sanding, run your hand over the area.
 If the area is not smooth enough, apply more compound, allow to dry, and sand again.

-Washing and Priming the Wall
+Wash and Prime the Wall

 Once all of the above steps have been completed, it would be a good idea to wash the glue from the wall.
 After the cleaning is done, you can prime, or paint, the wall with Gardz before applying your new finish.